Discreet Confidential Consultation (213) 374-3952

 Sometimes, the feds get cooperators to give information about who's involved in the conspiracy.
 Other times, they have tape recordings of the people talking to each other.
 Ans some other times, they have surveillance of the people being involved.
 They'll also use the prostitutes as witnesses.

 There are many ways to prove that somebody is involved in a scheme.
-And, they will prosecute and arrest everybody they believe is applied as part of a conspiracy versus just being involved in an activity they didn't realize was illegal.
+They will prosecute and arrest everybody they believe is applied as part of a conspiracy versus just being involved in an activity they didn't realize was illegal.

 That's where the battle lines will be drawn.
 In other words, did the person know?
 Or, should they have reasonably known, under the circumstances, that they were involved in a conspiracy that consists of sex acts, human trafficking, pimping, and pandering?
 Or, can the government not prove it because the person has an innocent excuse for what they were doing?